EmicoEcommerce/Magento2Tweakwise/README.md

 2) Cookie name setting has a value
 3) The user has the specified cookie with a non empty value.

-The product list reload happens once for every category visit.
-This means that if the user does not have the specified cookie the normal (cached) results are served.
-When the product list is reloaded in such a manner the result will not be cacheable.
+When the product list is loaded in such a manner the result will not be cacheable.
 This has consequences for server load keep this in mind.

 #### Recommendations
 1) Crosssell enabled: Replace magento native related products with tweakwise crosssell & upsell recommendations.
 Terminology is confusing since this is relevant for magento related products and not for magento crosssell products